dansheffler/dtsheffler.com/_teaching/logic/syllabus.md

 The only books required for this course is Martin Cothran's *Traditional Logic Book I*  and *Traditional Logic Book II* available from Memoria Press.

+## Mars Hill Excellence ##

+In unison with all other classes at Mars Hill, students are to be clean, neat, and presentable, ready for class to start on time.
+They should stand when the tutor enters the room, cease conversation, and wait expectantly to be addressed.
+Once the tutor has begun the class with, "Good morning class," students are to respond with, "Good morning Dr. Sheffler."
+(This little ritual is a matter of training respect, discipline, and clarity concerning the beginning of class time rather than merely being a cute game.)